MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/get-started/group-policy-management-console/edit-filter-and-comment-policy-settings-using-gpmc/Using-Folder-Redirection-in-Group-Policy.md

 ## Overview
 User settings and user files are typically stored in the local user profile, under the **Users** folder.
 The files in local user profiles can be accessed only from the current computer, which makes it difficult for users who use more than one computer to work with their data and synchronize settings between multiple computers.
 Two technologies exist to address this problem: Roaming Profiles and Folder Redirection.
 Both technologies have their advantages, and they can be used separately or together to create a seamless user experience from one computer to another.
 They also provide additional options for administrators managing user data.

 Folder Redirection lets administrators redirect the path of a folder to a new location.
 The location can be a folder on the local computer or a directory on a network file share.
 Users can work with documents on a server as if the documents were based on a local drive.
 The documents in the folder are available to the user from any computer on the network.
-Folder Redirection is located under **Windows Settings** in the console tree when you edit domain\-based Group Policy by using the [!INCLUDE[gpmc](includes/gpmc_md.md)].
+Folder Redirection is located under **Windows Settings** in the console tree when you edit domain\-based Group Policy by using the Group Policy Management Console \(GPMC\).
 The path is **\[Group Policy Object Name\]\\User Configuration\\Policies\\Windows Settings\\Folder Redirection**.

 ### Folders that can be redirected
 You can use the GPMC to redirect the following folders: